agraef/midizap/README.md

 E.g., the input note `C4` is mapped to `C3-10`, the note C in the third MIDI octave, which on channel 10 will produce the sound of a bass drum, at least on GM compatible synthesizers like Fluidsynth.
 The binding for the volume controller (`CC7`) at the end of the entry sends volume changes to the same drum channel (`CC7-10`), so that you can use the volume control on your keyboard to dial in the volume on the drum channel that you want.
 The program keeps track of the values of both input and output controllers on all MIDI channels internally, so with the translations above all that happens automagically.

-Please see Section *Translation Syntax* below for a more detailed explanation of the syntax used in the configuration file.
-Besides MIDI notes and control change (`CC`) messages, the midizap program also recognizes program change (`PC`) and pitch bend (`PB`) messages, which should cover most common use cases.
+Besides MIDI notes and control change (`CC`) messages, the midizap program also recognizes program change (`PC`) and pitch bend (`PB`) messages, which should cover most common use cases; see below for details.
 Other messages (in particular, aftertouch and system messages) are not supported right now, but may be added in the future.

 # Translation Syntax

-`#` after whitespace (or at the beginning of a line) indicates that the rest of the line is a comment.

-The midizap configuration file is a sequence of sections defining translation classes.
-Each section looks like this (`<X..Y>` indicates ranges of permitted values, `[...]` optional parts, and `output` denotes the output sequence):
+The midizap configuration file consists of sections defining translation classes.
+The general format looks somewhat like this:

 ~~~
 [name] regex
 CC<0..127> output           # control change
 PC<0..127> output           # program change
 PB output                   # pitch bend
-<A..G>[#b]<-11..11> output  # note
+<A..G><#b><-11..11> output  # note
 ~~~

+After the first line with the section header, each subsequent line indicates a translation rule belonging to that section.
+Note that we used `<X..Y>` here to indicate ranges, and `output` as a placeholder for the output sequence.
+We'll describe each of these elements in much more detail below.

+Also note that the `#` character at the beginning of a line and after whitespace is special; it indicates that the rest of the line is a comment, which is skipped by the parser.
+Empty lines and lines containing nothing but whitespace are also ignored.

+Each `[name] regex` line introduces the list of MIDI message translations for the named translation class.
+The name is only used for debugging output, and needn't be unique.
+The following lines indicate what output should be produced for the given MIDI messages.

 When focus is on a window whose class or title matches the regular expression `regex`, the following translation class is in effect.
 An empty regex for the last class will always match, allowing default translations.
 Any output sequences not bound in a matched section will be loaded from the default section if they are bound there.

-Each `[name] regex` line introduces the list of MIDI message translations for the named translation class.
-The name is only used for debugging output, and needn't be unique.
-The following lines indicate what output should be produced for the given MIDI messages.

 The left-hand side (first token) of each translation denotes the MIDI message to be translated.
 MIDI messages are on channel 1 by default; a suffix of the form `-<1..16>` can be used to specify a different MIDI channel.
 E.g., `C3-10` denotes note `C3` on MIDI channel 10.

 Note messages are specified using the customary notation (note name `A..G`, optionally followed by an accidental, `#` or `b`, followed by the MIDI octave number.
 Note that all MIDI octaves start at the note C, so `B0` comes before `C1`.
 By default, `C5` denotes middle C.  Enharmonic spellings are equivalent, so, e.g., `D#` and `Eb` denote exactly the same MIDI note.

-We will go into most of the other syntactic bits and pieces of MIDI messages in translations later, but it's good to have the following grammar in EBNF notation handy for reference:
+We will go into most of the other syntactic bits and pieces of MIDI message designations later, but it's good to have the following grammar in EBNF notation handy for reference:

 ~~~
 tok  ::= ( note | msg ) [ number ] [ "[" number "]" ]